TODDLER PROGRAM

 -

-To provide a social environment for the fostering of community and respect.
+To foster a social environment that values community and respect.

 -